hlwei/MECH550/README.md

-# MECH601
+# MECH550 for the course project

-for the course
+Project Name: Lyapunov-based Model Predictive Control for Tracking of AUV under Input Constraints